6.2 - Compatibility of the approach with other frameworks

 63%

-The Bilan Carbone® method is a good foundation and partly covers E1 on many aspects.
-If evolutions are planned, the method does not intend to cover 100% of the DPs.
+The Bilan Carbone® method is a good basis and partly covers E1 on many aspects.
+While developments are planned, the method is not intended to cover 100% of the DPs.
 Further deepening is necessary.
-For example regarding the strategic approach, it is a prerequisite of the Advanced level, which can be built between two renewals of the assessment, via ACT-S or equivalent.)
+For example concerning the strategic approach, this is a prerequisite of the Advanced level, which can be built between two renewals of the assessment, via ACT-S or equivalent.)

-Minor evolutions of the method are planned to improve certain partial considerations of DPs, which will not significantly increase the total %.
+Minor developments of the method are planned to improve certain partial coverages of DPs, which will not significantly increase the total %.
 These are clarifications and reformulations (for example on strategic actions, on carbon indicators as KPIs, for which the Bilan Carbone® Advanced level already has operational requirements).

 E1-2: Demonstrate that policies related to mitigation and adaptation to climate change are implemented by the company